ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/thousand_pounds_correction/technical_specification.md

     auxiliary = None
 ```

-If the predictive and auxiliary are None then we return an error message
+If the predictive and auxiliary are None then we return a tailored
+error message.
+However, if both are 0 or predicitve is 0 and
-and stop the method.
+auxiliary is none then and stop the method with an "S" TCC marker.

 If principle variable, lower limit, upper limit or question values
 within an array are None or the upper limit is greater than or equal to